falcosecurity/libs/README.md

 ### Bundled deps

-Easiest way to build the project is to use BUNDLED_DEPS option, meaning that most of the dependencies will be fetched and compiled during the process:
+The easiest way to build the project is to use `BUNDLED_DEPS` option, meaning that most of the dependencies will be fetched and compiled during the process:
 ```bash
 cmake -DUSE_BUNDLED_DEPS=true ../